visgl/luma.gl/docs/api-reference/shadertools/README.md

 Note: Can defeat three-shaking of unused shader modules (affects size of application JavaScript bundle).

-### `getShaderUniforms`
+### `getModuleUniforms`

-Takes a list of shader module names and an object with options, and creates a combined uniform object that contains all necessary uniforms
+Takes a list of shader module names and an object with options, and creates a combined uniform object that contains all necessary uniforms for all the modules injected into your shader

-### `getShaderDependencies`

-* moduleNames {String[]} - Array of module names returns {String[]} - Array of modules

-Takes a list of shader module names and returns a new list of shader module names that includes all dependencies, sorted so that modules that are dependencies of other modules come first.

-If the shader glsl code from the returned modules is concatenated in the reverse order, it is guaranteed that all functions be resolved and that all function and variable definitions come before use.

-Note: This function is called internally by `assembleShaders` so the application does not normally need to call it directly.

 ## Remarks

 * **No Vertex Attributes** - At the moment shader modules are not expected to use attributes.
 It is up to the root application shaders to define attributes and call GLSL functions from the imported shader modules with the appropriate attributes.
 This is just a convention, not a hard limitation.